erykjj/jwlmanager/README.txt

 note with (“nwtsty” = Study Bible; “Rbi8” = Reference Bible) - {PUB=} for
 publications.

+Note: unless the corresponding colored highlights are also imported, the imported notes are placed at the beginning of the paragraph or verse that they are attached to.

-Note: the notes and “stickies” appear in all Bibles; the only difference is the Bible that is referenced at the bottom of the note in the “Personal Study” section.
-For some strange reason, the stickies do not show up in the Bible that is referenced, though the notes are there in the reference pane, and the stickies do show in all the other Bibles.
-This may be a bug (feature?) in the app itself.
-For now, I reference my notes with the Reference Bible (Rbi8) so that I can see the stickies in the Study Bible (nwtsty).
+Note: if separated from their corresponding colored highlights, the note “stickies” appear in all Bibles except the Bible that is referenced at the bottom of the note in the “Personal Study” section, though the notes themselves are there in the reference pane (the default gray note icons do show correctly).
+The stickies do show in all the other Bibles.
+This may be a bug (or a feature?) in the app itself.
+For now, to have colored note icons (without any highlighting), I import my notes as for the Reference Bible (Rbi8); this way I can see the stickies in the Study Bible (nwtsty).

+[notes]

 For Bible notes, {BK=}{CH=}{VER=} are all numeric and refer to the number of the book (1-66), the chapter and the verse, respectively.
 For books with just one